Polar Alignment of your Equatorial Mount

 The simplest polar alignment involves pointing the polar axis of the telescope to where the North Celestial Pole (NCP) "should" be, in theory, without the trouble of actually checking where it is really pointing.
 This is done by pointing the axis North and setting the elevation of the axis to equal your latitude.

 First, determine your geographic latitude to an accuracy of about 1 degree.
 You probably already know this but if you don't it is easy to find on the Internet.
 If you just Google on the name of your city and the word "latitude" you will probably get it.
 For more official data, Americans can check the US Geological Survey Geonames Server and Canadians can consult the National Research Council Geographic Names Server.
 United Kingdom residents and others can look up their locations at EarthTools, then click on the little teardrop symbol on the generated map to get their latitude & longitude.
 Google Maps can also display this information, although you may have to turn some options on first.
+The GPS devices in your cellphone, your car, and possibly your camera all have this information too, but getting them to tell it to you will vary from device to device.

 |Locate the Latitude scale on your mount.
 Use the polar alignment elevation adjustment to set the elevation of your mount to be equal to your latitude.|